 A rivalry at once sprang up between the two places, but the railroad company threw its support to Hays City, and Buffalo Bill Cody and William Rose were soon giving free lots away to anyone willing to build or erect a tent in the town.
 Despite their promotional efforts, many of the citizens and businesses of Rome soon moved to nearby Hays City to be closer to the railroad.
 A year later, there was nothing left of Rome.

 The city had a brief setback when the railroad pushed westward to Sheridan in 1868, and many businesses moved their buildings to the town.
-While it temporarily checked the business of Hays, it also had its advantages, as it eliminated many of its desperate characters from the town.
+While this temporarily affected Hays’s business, it also had its advantages, as it eliminated many of its desperate characters from the town.

-Hays, like Junction City and Great Bend, was never a significant cattle market, but when it was the railroad’s western terminus, it had its days of notoriety.
+Like Junction City and Great Bend, Hays was never a significant cattle market, but when it was the railroad’s western terminus, it had its days of notoriety.
 It was one of the most stirring, as well as one of the deadliest places in the West.
 Business was exceedingly lively as it became the outfitting station for all wagon trains following the Smoky Hill Trail eastward.
 At the same time, it became the railhead for which thousands of head of cattle were driven northward from Texas to be shipped eastward.
 Within no time, numerous notorious characters flocked there, giving the place anything but an enviable reputation.
-Business houses, many of which were only temporary, sprung up like mushrooms, and saloons were opened by the dozens.
+Business houses, many of which were only temporary, sprung up like mushrooms, and the dozens opened saloons.
 At the first meeting of the Board of County Commissioners, no less than 37 licenses to sell liquor were granted in two days.
 For a time, it seemed like all the disreputable characters of both sexes on the frontier were centered in Hays City.
 Saloons and brothels flourished, and against the characters that frequented these businesses, the better element of the community was powerless.

 Hays City was not an exception to other frontier towns that sprung into existence as the railway stretched westward, but the sheer number of disreputable characters that came there was a curse to the place.
 The early history of Hays City is one of bloodshed, and the class of desperados placed very little value on human life.

 Hickok, however, was far from the worst character who found his way to Hays City during its early days.
-A man named Jim Curry was one of the most depraved specimens that ever visited the western country.
-He was said to have been disreputable and wicked without a single redeeming quality.
+Jim Curry was one of the most depraved specimens ever to visit the Western country.
+He was considered disreputable and wicked without a single redeeming quality.

 No person was safe against his attacks — his murderous weapons aimed at all alike.
 During his short stay in the city, he killed several black men, some of whom he threw into a dry well, and he killed a man named Brady by cutting his throat, after which he threw him into an empty boxcar.

-This cowardly act aroused the citizens, and they then determined to protect themselves, dealing out vigilante-style punishment upon all offenders against life and property.
-This action had the effect of driving many of the evil-doers away, but a great deal had to be accomplished before the town would be tamed.
+This cowardly act aroused the citizens, who then determined to protect themselves, imposing vigilante-style punishment upon all offenders against life and property.
+This action drove many evil-doers away, but a great deal had to be accomplished before the town would be tamed.

-Not the least of those transactions that darken the pages of this city’s history was an event that occurred in 1869.
+Not the least of those transactions that darken the pages of this city’s history was an event in 1869.
 That year, the government had accumulated more military supplies at Fort Hays than could be stored in the room provided, and a large quantity was piled alongside the track, covered with a tarpaulin.
-To prevent the goods from being stolen, two watchmen looked over them, relieving each other at midnight.
+Two watchmen looked over them to prevent the goods from being stolen, relieving each other at midnight.
 The name of one of the watchmen was John Hays.
-One night, while Hays was on duty, he stepped across the street to Tommy Drumm’s saloon to see what time it was at about midnight.
+While Hays was on duty one night, he stepped across the street to Tommy Drumm’s saloon to see what time it was.
 Just as he was about to open the door, three black soldiers came along, one of whom shot Hays dead.
 These soldiers belonged to the Thirty-eighth Infantry, at that time stationed at Fort Hays, and had come to town that evening and became intoxicated.
 While in this condition, they undertook to enter a brothel but were refused admission and began to raise a ruckus.
 They then went to a barber’s shop, where they began to smash things up and caused the black barber to flee for safety.

 They then resolved to go out and kill the first man they met, and Hays was, unfortunately, the first man they saw — unceremoniously shooting and killing him.
-The next morning, the barber told the sheriff how the three soldiers had acted in his shop and what he had heard them say, whereupon the sheriff, taking the barber with him to identify the soldiers, went to the fort to arrest the men.
+The next morning, the barber told the sheriff how the three soldiers had acted in his shop and what he had heard them say.
+Then, the sheriff took the barber with him to identify the soldiers and went to the fort to arrest the men.
 The troops were drawn up in line, and the three soldiers were identified and arrested.

 The murderers were then locked in a cellar in Hays City to await further examination the following morning.
-However, that evening, they were taken from the cellar by vigilantes, who took them to the trestle-work that crosses a ravine about 400 yards west of the depot, where ropes were adjusted to their necks.
-They were then lifted up and dropped down between the ties, where they hung until morning.
+However, that evening, vigilantes took them from the cellar to the trestle-work that crosses a ravine about 400 yards west of the depot, where ropes were adjusted to their necks.
+They were lifted up and dropped between the ties, where they hung until morning.
 Railroad men found their lifeless bodies the next day and cut them down.
 Their remains were then taken back to the fort, where they were buried.

 They then resolved to go out and kill the first man they met, and Hays was, unfortunately, the first man they saw — unceremoniously shooting and killing him.
-The next morning, the barber told the sheriff how the three soldiers had acted in his shop and what he had heard them say, whereupon the sheriff, taking the barber with him to identify the soldiers, went to the fort to arrest the men.
+The next morning, the barber told the sheriff how the three soldiers had acted in his shop and what he had heard them say.
+Then, the sheriff took the barber with him to identify the soldiers and went to the fort to arrest the men.
 The troops were drawn up in line, and the three soldiers were identified and arrested.

 The murderers were then locked in a cellar in Hays City to await further examination the following morning.
-However, that evening, they were taken from the cellar by vigilantes, who took them to the trestle-work that crosses a ravine about 400 yards west of the depot, where ropes were adjusted to their necks.
-They were then lifted up and dropped down between the ties, where they hung until morning.
+However, that evening, vigilantes took them from the cellar and took them to the trestle-work that crosses a ravine about 400 yards west of the depot, where ropes were adjusted to their necks.
+They were lifted up and dropped between the ties, where they hung until morning.
 Railroad men found their lifeless bodies the next day and cut them down.
 Their remains were then taken back to the fort, where they were buried.

 While many of the worst characters left and followed the railroad to Sheridan, Kansas, the majority of the brothels and saloons remained, and in these took place many a bloody encounter.
 In the spring of 1872, a dispute occurred one evening in front of Kelly’s Saloon on North Main Street.
 At that time, Peter Lanahan was the County Sheriff, and upon hearing of what was going on, went down to quell the disturbance.
 Pistols were being freely used, and when the sheriff tried to interfere, a man named Charles Harris, who at that time was working as a bartender for a man named Thomas Dunn, fired at him, hitting the lawman in the abdomen.
 With the sheriff shot and wounded, a woman named Em Bowen, the proprietress of a noted brothel, ran out with two revolvers, which she gave to Sheriff Lanahan.
 The lawman then immediately commenced firing, killing Harris instantly.
 Though mortally wounded, Lanahan then went into the Kelly’s Saloon, where the guns were blazing.